neolaw84/pyconject/README.md

 # pyconject

-`pyconject` is a (highly) opinionated python library inspired by Spring Framework (and Spring Boot Framework).
+`pyconject` is a (highly) opinionated PYthon CONfig inJECTor library inspired by Spring Framework (and Spring Boot Framework).

+> **How to pronounce `pyconject`**
+>
+> `pyconject` is pronounced PY-CON-JECT, a word play for Burmese "ပိုက်ကွန်ချက်" = "the art of throwing net".
+It represents how it can be used to capture all types of configs and inject them into all types of packages.

 # Usage